-At Rolla Public Schools, teachers and administrators encourage all students to become actively involved in the extra-curricular activities we have to offer.
-Why?
-Because we realize that through these activities' personalities emerge, talents are uncovered, friendships are made, and leaders are realized.
+At Willard Public Schools, teachers and administrators encourage all students to become actively involved in the extra-curricular activities we have to offer.
+We realize that through these activities personalities emerge, talents are uncovered, friendships are made, and leaders are realized.

-We also realize that students who get involved in activities do better overall in the classroom and attend school on a more regular basis than students who do not participate.
-In addition, being involved in our activity program allows participants to develop self-confidence and helps students enjoy their experience in school at Rolla.
+We also realize that students who get involved in activities perform better overall in the classroom and attend school on a more regular basis than students who do not participate.
+In addition, being involved in our activity program allows participants to develop self-confidence and helps students enjoy their experience in school at Willard.